elijahcruz12/Graphite/README.md

 It cannot be understated that this IS a work in progress.
 Before releasing, I hope to have at least 15% of the original Carbon functionality ready to go.

+## Installation

+This project is not yet on the Godot Asset Library (Waiting for Approval).

+However, you can download the latest release from the release tab!

 ## Contributing
 If you wish to contribute, you may send a PR or Issue, but PLEASE note I would prefer if you styled the code how I did, as well as make sure that any contributions bring Graphite closer to parity with Carbon for now.